ife-bat/oeleo/README.md

 ## Features (or limitations)
 - Transferring using an ssh connection should preferably be used with key-pairs.
-This might involve some setting up on your server (ACL) to prevent security breaches (`oeleo` user should only have access to the data folder on your server)
+This might involve some setting up on your server (ACL) to prevent security issues (the `oeleo` user should only have access to the data folder on your server).
 - Accessing ssh can be done using password if you are not able to figure out how to set proper ownerships on your server.
 - Tracking of the "state of the duplicates" is only performed on the local side (where `oeleo` is running).